JayTG/105SRE_Cloud_Computing_AWS/README.md

 ### Important Steps

-- Modify the base containers html.file
+- Modify the html.file of the base container
 - Create a image from base container `docker commit base_ContainerID`
 - `docker images` to show all images and copy the image with the none tag
 - Add a tag to the image `docker tag containerID tag_name`